system76/firmware-desktop/sabl6/README.md

 9. The default settings should be sufficient.
 A name for the partition can be added to help identify the use of the drive.
 10. Select "Create".
 The drive should be labeled with the name(if any) as well as the size and the parition type, FAT.
 11. Mount the drive by selecting the "Play" button.
-12. With the drive is ready, download the `firmware.cap` file from here: [sabl6 firmware](https://github.com/system76/firmware-desktop/blob/master/sabl6/firmware.cap).
+12. When the drive is ready, download the `firmware.cap` file from here: [sabl6 firmware](https://github.com/system76/firmware-desktop/blob/master/sabl6/firmware.cap).
 Click `Download` to begin the download.

 13. The sha512sum checksum for this download is `d0c3782f1ef97ab7eccc33bbe36fb54f9e3249262b8fc74d3bdab894154f42ae30117a22537cf671f4cc593d8514cb8608eabb94df7fd9bb82ce403d7242b439`.
 Confirm that the download has the same checksum by executing the following command in the firmware.cap directory. `sha512sum -b firmware.cap`